Career breaks and sabbaticals are increasingly popular, and it’s easy to see why.

 One easy-to-miss financial impact of a career break is the effect it can have on your pensions.

-A pause in your earnings also means a gap in your pension contributions, such as to your workplace pension, and also a loss of National Insurance contributions which may reduce your state pension entitlement.
+A pause in your earnings also means a gap in pension contributions, and also a loss of national insurance contributions which may reduce your state pension entitlement.

 Both can significantly reduce the level of your income in retirement.

-To offset this effect, talk to your adviser about making additional pension contributions either now or when you return to work.
+Talk to your adviser about making additional pension contributions now or when you return to work to offset this effect.

 Can I work during a career break?